We are hiring! Learn more

 Licensed Professional Counselor

-Board-Certified Art Therapist
+Board-Certified and Licensed Clinical Art Therapist

 Pronouns: She/Her

-Style: Creative, Humorous, and Insightful
+Style: Creative, Nonjudgmental and Humorous

 Works with: